 The congregation of Lincoln Union Church is delighted that our brand new hall, Te Whare Manaaki - The Welcome Place, is now complete and in use.
-The official opening wil be on Saturday 15th February 2020 beginning at 1pm.
-After a dedication service, the building will be open to the public until 4pm with refreshments available.
+The official opening was on Saturday 15th February 2020.

 The Māori name, Te Whare Manaaki, was chosen following a suggestion from a local kaumatua and denotes a place where we provide hospitality, shelter, care and respect for all.
 For us all these things are a part of the welcome we hope you will find among us and so we have chosen as our English name ‘The Welcome Place’.

-Te Whare Manaaki - The Welcome Place will provide a warm, comfortable and spacious location for activities such as the church’s popular ‘mainly music’ programme for pre-schoolers and Postgrad Plus for international students and others.
-Community groups who currently use the Old Manse have also been given the opportunity to move into the new hall.
+Te Whare Manaaki - The Welcome Place provides a warm, comfortable and spacious location for activities such as the church’s popular ‘mainly music’ programme for pre-schoolers and Postgrad Plus for international students and others.
+Community groups who wre meeting in the Old Manse have also moved into the new hall.
 The space consists of one large room with sliding doors which can close off a section at the western end ("the chapel") suitable for small groups.
 Groups can book the main room, the chapel or the entire space.
 The kitchen and toilets are sited at the eastern end of the building and the minister's office on the south side.